MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 **Review the "[Requirements](/windows/deployment/windows-autopilot/self-deploying#requirements)" section of the Windows Autopilot Self-Deploying mode article.** Your environment has to meet these requirements and the standard Windows Autopilot requirements.
 You do not have to review the "Step by step" and "Validation" sections of the article.
 The procedures later in this article provide corresponding steps that are specific to HoloLens.

-Ensure that the devices are not already members of Azure AD, and are not enrolled in Intune (or another MDM system).
+Ensure that the devices are not already members of Microsoft Entra ID, and are not enrolled in Intune (or another MDM system).
 The Autopilot self-deploying process completes these steps.
-To make sure that all the device-related information is cleaned up, check the **Devices** pages in both Azure AD and Intune Portals.
+To make sure that all the device-related information is cleaned up, check the **Devices** pages in both Microsoft Entra ID and Intune Portals.
 Convert all targeted devices to Autopilot" feature is not supported on HoloLens at the moment.

 #### Review HoloLens OS requirements: